MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-user-redirection.md

 # Redirection messaging for Customer Service Insights

-Customer Service Insights is moving to the core Dynamics 365 Customer Service applications.
-As a result, you may one of the following banner messages in your standalone application workspaces:
+Customer Service Insights capabilities are becoming deeply integrated into the D365 Customer Service agent and manager experiences instead of through the current standalone Customer Service Insights application.
+As a result, you may see any of the following banner messages in your standalone application workspaces:

 #### Banner Message: "These reports are moving.
 View the new and improved Insights experience in Dynamics 365 Customer Service."